Skip to content

 Initialization

-The SGPPropagator is initialized from TLE data.
+The SGPPropagator can also be initialized directly from TLE data.
 The TLE lines contain all orbital parameters needed for propagation.

 From Two Line Elements (TLE)